Provably Robust Detection of Out-of-distribution Data (almost) for free: Additional Datasets

 \section{Additional Datasets}

-In addition to the results shown in Table~\ref{Tab:MainTable}, it is interesting to study how \method{} performs on uniform noise as well as the test set of out-distribution it was trained on.
-We show the results in Table~\ref{Tab:AdditionalDatasets}.
+In addition to the results shown in Table~\ref{Tab:MainTable}, it is interesting to study how \method{} performs on additional datasets as well as the test set of the out-distribution it was trained on.
+For the CIFAR datasets, we report LSUN crops, LSUN\_resize, Places365~\cite{zhou2017places}, iSUN~\cite{xu15arXiv}, Textures~\cite{cimpoi2014describing}, 80M Tiny Images and uniform noise in Table~\ref{Tab:AdditionalDatasets}.
+On RImgNet we report uniform noise and the training out-distribution in Table~\ref{Tab:AdditionalDatasetsRImgNet}.

 As in Table~\ref{Tab:MainTable} the clean performance of \method{} is comparable to that of OE, but it achieves non-trivial GAUC.
 On CIFAR10, GOOD$_{100}$ achieves almost perfect GAUC against uniform noise, which comes at the price of significantly worse clean AUCs on all other out-distributions, see Table \ref{Tab:MainTable}.
+Almost all methods achieve very high AAUCs on uniform noise, but it is not clear if a sufficiently powerful attack could lower those scores significantly.
+The unusually large gap between the GAUC and AAUC of ProoD would seem to indicate that that might be the case.
+Surprisingly, the robustness characteristics of both ATOM and ACET vary wildly between the different datasets, sometimes appearing to be perfectly robust and on other datasets displaying no robustness at all.
+Especially surprising are the relatively low AAUCs on the test set of the training out-distribution.